 Northeast Nebraska Career Academies Partnership (NENCAP) is a partnership created to pool resources via Carl D. Perkins funds to expand career and technical offerings for students across the Northeast service area.
 A major accomplishment for the NENCAP consortium is the Fridays@Northeast program, which launched in Fall 2016, allowing high school seniors the opportunity to spend Fridays at the Norfolk, South Sioux City, or O'Neill campuses.
 NENCAP provides funding for textbooks and instructional materials for students enrolled in the courses.
-During 2022-23, 131 students from 27 different high schools and 6 homeschools participated in the program.
+During 2023-24, 108 students from 24 different high schools and homeschools participated in the program.

-Northeast is the lead partner in the Pathways-2-Tomorrow (P2T) consortium of eight secondary schools, along with Wayne State College (WSC) and ESU #2.
-These organizations are focused on creating career and technical pathways for students in high school to transition to the workplace or to further their education at a postsecondary institution.
-The partnership with P2T made career and technical education opportunities in five career pathways available at the West Point Extended Campus.
+Northeast is the lead partner in the Pathways-2-Tomorrow (P2T) consortium of nine secondary schools, along with Wayne State College (WSC) and ESU #2.
+This collaborative effort is dedicated to developing career and technical pathways that facilitate a seamless transition for students into postsecondary education or the workforce.
 In 2021, P2T was recognized as the Nebraska Career and Technical Education's (CTE) Outstanding Secondary Program through the Nebraska Department of Education.
+P2T served 125 students in 2023-2024.
+2024-2025 has seen enrollment increasing to over 130 students with the addition of Logan View High School who is participating for the first time.
+The ongoing focus of this programming at the West Point Extended Campus is to align programs and provide the necessary support and resources students need to reach their academic or workforce development goals.

 Starting fall 2023, the Early College program at Northeast provided free tuition for all students currently enrolled in high school to take dual credit or college credit courses with no additional fees.
 Students will pay for their textbook if their high school does not provide it.
 During the spring of 2022, the Unicameral provided additional funding for Nebraska community colleges for dual credit offerings by appropriating American Rescue Plan Act funds for the next three years for this purpose.
-This funding, in addition to reallocation of operational funds, made the transition to free tuition for Early College coursework possible.
+This funding, in addition to reallocation of operational funds, made the transition to free tuition for Early College coursework possible through 2024-25.
+Advocacy efforts with the legislature will continue into spring 2025 as community colleges seek funding from the state to continue these student success and access efforts.

-Dual credit headcount has increased from 819 students in 2010-11, to 2,004 students in 2022-23, through efforts like those that have been detailed above.
-In 2022-23, 85% of students who took dual credit enrollment matriculated to any college.
-Of those, 28.3% matriculated to Northeast.
+Dual credit headcount has increased from 819 students in 2010-11, to 2,515 students in 2023-24, through efforts like those that have been detailed above.
+In 2023-24, 82.4% of students who took dual credit enrollment matriculated to any college.
+Of those, 27.3% matriculated to Northeast.
 [Previous years' data display similar outcomes (see below).]
-This aligns with other studies done on dual credit, that enrolling in dual credit increases the chances that a student will enroll in college.
+This aligns with other studies done on dual credit, which enrolling in dual credit increases the chances that a student will enroll in college.
 High matriculation rates to any college is a positive outcome and demonstrates our ability to impact the college attainment rate set forth by the Nebraska Legislature.

-Table 4: enVISION Measure - Dual Credit Matriculation 2018-2019 2019-2020 2020-2021 2021-2022 2022-2023 Matriculation to Northeast 29.5% 26.9% 29.0% 29.1% 28.3% Matriculation to any college 89.6% 85.5% 88.4% 85.2% 85.0%
+Table 4: enVISION Measure - Dual Credit Matriculation 2019-2020 2020-2021 2021-2022 2022-2023 Matriculation to Northeast 26.9% 29.0% 29.1% 28.3% 27.3% Matriculation to any College 85.5% 88.4% 85.2% 85.0% 82.4%